-Light rail hit with another incident of violence as Westlake gunman still at large; police release video
+Light rail hit by another violent incident with Westlake gunman still at large; police release video

 Durkan noted that the city and the Seattle Police Department have been deploying new strategies to address public-safety issues downtown including emphasis patrols.

-“We must approach public safety in a holistic manner to most effectively address the root causes of crime and gun violence,” Durkan said in the prepared statement.
+“We must approach public safety in a holistic manner to most effectively address the root causes of crime and gun violence,” Durkan said in her prepared statement.

 A man on the platform during the Friday shooting said the incident would not stop him from taking light rail.